kytos-ng/documentation/tutorials/napps/development_environment_setup.rst

 ********************************

 In order to start using and coding with Kytos, you need a few required dependencies.
-One of them is Python 3.6 or greater.
+One of them is Python 3.9.

 Required packages
 =================